 For whom is this program designed?

-The New England Institute of Technology Master of Public Health program is designed for working professionals who wish to enhance their capacity to make a difference in their communities by further developing their mastery of public health science, management and leadership.
+The New England Institute of Technology Master of Public Health program is designed for working professionals who wish to enhance their capacity to make a difference in their communities by further developing their mastery of public health and management science.